 - 4. Appointment of Inquiry Committee.
-The Inquiry Committee is appointed by the President as part of the Annual Conference week meeting.
-The Inquiry Committee shall consist of five ALA members: the Compliance Officer, who serves as Chair of the Task Force and presides at meetings of, and at any hearing held by, the Inquiry Committee; two members of the Chapter Resource Team; and two at-large members. - 5.
+The Inquiry Committee is appointed by the Executive Committee as part of the Annual Conference week meeting.
+The Inquiry Committee will consist of five ALA members: the Compliance Officer, who serves as Chair of the Committee and will preside at meetings of, and at any hearings held by, the Inquiry Committee; two former members of the ALA Board of Directors who are three or more years removed from service; and two at-large members.
+An alternate Compliance Officer will also be appointed who will serve in the event that the originally-named Officer is unable to serve. - 5.
 Preliminary Factual Investigation.
 The Inquiry Committee conducts a preliminary factual investigation of the allegations.
 In connection with its investigation, the Task Force may, in its discretion, request additional information from the complainant or conduct other due diligence.